zhangjiaobxy/nssrfBinary/README.md

 This package includes nssrf executable binary programs and related program scripts and for the following paper:

-NSSRF: global network similarity search with subgraph signatures and its applicaitons (Jiao Zhang, Sam Kwong, Yuheng Jia and Ka-Chun Wong)
+NSSRF: global network similarity search with subgraph signatures and its applications (Jiao Zhang, Sam Kwong, Yuheng Jia and Ka-Chun Wong)